arjun-menon/tax-analyzer/ReadMe.md

 ### Sample Output
-Sample output rendered by the program for a person with a gross annual income of $93,500 and no additional itemized deducation claiming a single personal exemption:
+Sample output rendered by the program for a person with a gross annual income of $93,500, no additional itemized deducations, and claiming a single personal exemption:

     Annual Gross Income = $93,500.00